coderefinery/installation/_linux/03-python.md

 - (optional) rise

-If you have installed a new Python environment via Anaconda, you will already have all these packages installed on your system.
+If you have installed a new Python environment via Anaconda, you will already have all these packages installed on your system (except for rise, see below).

 If you installed Miniconda, you can install the required packages via the conda package manager: